MyCuteGuineaPig/practice/SP/CreditModel.markdown

 or burdens of affiliation, such as support from a parent company or government, or the integration into a holding structure.

 CreditModel is effective for publicly traded and privately owned corporate with revenuse above 50 million usd or 10 billion JPY.

+#### Reason for Rank Transformation

+ensure a robous treatment of outliers.
+To implement rank transformation, using the empirical distribution of the observerd data to transform raw data into standardized variable between 0 and , while keeping the relative rank order the same.
+Using untransformed financial ratios often results in an underperforming model because the final model is too influenced by outliers and by flawed observations.